Best Mattresses for Heavy People in 2021

 In general, heavier people should look for a thicker mattress.
 That’s because larger sleepers need more support to keep their spines in a neutral position no matter what sleep position they choose.

 Thinner mattresses simply cannot provide sufficient support for the heavier weight.
 In addition, whether a mattress is built with foam, latex, or innerspring, thinner mattresses will give heavier people a sagging feeling.
 We recommend sticking above the 10-inch threshold when it comes to the right mattress thickness for heavy people.
+If you’re worried about that sagging feeling, check out our recommendations for the best mattresses that won’t sag.

 Edge support helps prevent your mattress from collapsing when you sleep near the edge of the bed.
 Over time, sturdy edge support can save your mattress from suffering a premature demise due to sagging and losing its shape.
 This feature is especially important for larger people because of the additional weight put on the edge of the mattress.